Hypfer/Valetudo/docs/_pages/installation/dreame.md

 or enter the full SN (all uppercase) into this shell command `echo -n "P20290000US00000ZM" | md5sum | base64`

+If your Dreame is Xiaomi-branded, your SN might instead look similar to `41717/BFACWF3Z000000`.<br/>
+In that case, use the full string including the `41717/` part as the SN.

 #### Phase 3: Installing the patched Firmware + Valetudo

 Once logged in, build a patched firmware image for manual installation via the [Dustbuilder](https://builder.dontvacuum.me).